Vyral/derek-lockett/_posts/2019-09-03-heres-what-changes-are-coming-to-the-real-estate-excise-tax.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: Upf4qp9R5vY
+youtube_code: sS_vP1vR2Lk
 ---

 {% include youtube.html %}

 <p style="text-align: center;"><em>The excise tax you pay during your home sale will be changing starting January 1, 2020.</em></p>

-For quite awhile now, the real estate excise tax (REET) home sellers pay during their sale has been 1.78% across the board, but changes are coming, and things are getting a bit more complicated.&nbsp;
+For quite a while now, the real estate excise tax (REET) home sellers pay during their sale has been 1.78% across the board, but changes are coming, and things are getting a bit more complicated.&nbsp;

 **On January 1, 2020, the rate sellers owe for their excise tax will be based on their home’s purchase price, and that in itself will be divided into four tiers:**